 Light, fluffy, delicious Blueberry Pancakes, studded with blueberries and bursting with sweet, juicy flavor with every bite.
-I’ve shared the recipe here to make blueberry pancakes from scratch, or using my easy homemade pancake mix.
+I’ve shared the recipe here to make these pancakes from scratch, or using my easy homemade pancake mix.

 And why not?
 Making pancakes at home couldn’t be any easier with this simple pancake mix from scratch.
 And it’s one of our favorites too, so much so that, I got my family an electric griddle, just so that I can make multiple pancakes at once.
 You just add the wet ingredients to the pre-made pancake mix and voilà, light and fluffy pancakes, whenever you fancy!